BeyazGolge/login-logout-jwt/README.md

 ### Introduction

-This project is made for learning the JavascriptWebTokens There are three branches at the moment
+This project is made for learning the JsonWebTokens There are three branches at the moment

 - master branch is written with Javascript